operator-framework/operator-sdk/website/content/en/docs/olm-integration/generation.md

 ### Bundle format

-A [bundle][bundle] consists of manifests (CSV and CRDs) and metadata that define an Operator at a particular version.
+A [bundle][bundle] consists of manifests (CSV, CRDs, and other supported kinds) and metadata that define an Operator at a particular version, and an optional [scorecard][scorecard] configuration file.
 You may have also heard of a bundle image.
 From the bundle docs:

 > An Operator Bundle is built as a scratch (non-runnable) container image that
 > contains operator manifests and specific metadata in designated directories